Help us reduce the queues at passenger screening checkpoint by ensuring that you do not pack prohibited items in your hand luggage or checked baggage.

 Before You Check In

-To save time, have your tickets and passport ready, and ensure your hand luggage contains only valuables and items you will need during the journey.
+To save time, have your ticket and passport ready and ensure your hand luggage contains only valuables and items you will need during the journey.

 Once your hold or checked luggage is checked in, you can proceed to passenger screening.